 Projects per year

-I am Professor of Practice in Management Science and Associate Dean for User Engagement for Strathclyde Business School.
-My work focuses on working at the interface between research and practice, trying to ensure that academic research impacts businesses and society.
+I am currently Head of Department of Management Science in Strathclyde Business School.
+My area of research is Risk Analysis and Decision Making under uncertainty.
+I focus on working at the interface between research and practice, trying to ensure that academic research impacts businesses and society.

 I helped to co-found two industry-facing research units: the Risk Consortium in 2009 and the Centre for Informed Decision Analytics (IDeA) in 2018.
 The Risk Consortium was established to provide a platform for industry partners to share problems, solutions and cutting-edge techniques for quantitative risk analysis and reliability modelling and to bridge the gap between industry and research.
 IDeA is a dedicated industry facing unit for the Department of Management Science that escalates current activity, enhances research output, impact and grant proposals, and enhances our teaching portfolio.